-King Charles led an army of 10,000 and rescued Banbury and Castle Donnington.
-The Roundheads marched toward Castle Donnington and prepared to fight him near the town of Newbury.
+King Charles led an army of 10,000 and rescued Banbury and Donnington Castle.
+The Roundheads marched toward Donnington Castle and prepared to fight him near the town of Newbury.
 The King’s army were in a very strong position.
-They were protected by two rivers and Castle Donnington’s artillery.
+They were protected by two rivers and Donnington Castle’s artillery.
 To the west of the battlefield the King’s nephew Prince Maurice had built earthworks near the town of Sleep, where he placed more cannons.
 To the north of the battlefield was Shaw House, filled with tough Royalist soldiers.

 Although Parliament had twice as many men, they didn’t want to attack the Cavaliers straight on.
 They decided to split their army and attack the King from the east and west at the same time.
 In order to accomplish this, they secretly marched 12,000 men, under the command of Sir William Waller, around the battlefield at night-time.
 Sir Edward Montagu was in command of the soldiers left behind.
 Montagu was supposed to launch his main attack when he heard Waller’s signal.